![]() |

 2. Prepare your tomato transplant by removing all but its top set of (big) leaves.

 3. Hang the bucket right-side-up with its handle somewhere low so you can reach to the bottom.
 Remove your transplant from its container and carefully stick the plant through drilled hole so that the plant is sticking out from the bottom of the bucket.
-Hold the plant in place so that there is about an inch of stem sticking out of the bottom.

 4. With one hand holding the plant, start packing peat moss inside the bucket around the stem all the way up to its roots.
-Evenly distribute the moss around the bucket, and carefully let go of the plant, making sure that it’s securely anchored inside the bucket.

 5. Fill the bucket with the tomato growing mixture until about an inch from the top.